 - Create personal profiles and assign devices to individual family members;

-- Instantly pause Wi-Fi access on their home network, by device or user; Set Internet access/screen time schedules by device or user;
+- Instantly pause Wi-Fi access on their home network, by device or profile;

 - Arrange active time alerts that provide parents with an easy way to set a specific amount of time their children can be online each day.
 Once those time limits are met, children’s devices will automatically pause connections to the home Wi-Fi network.

-On top of these features, Comcast also provides the industry-leading xFi Advanced Security service for free to all customers who lease an xFi gateway.
-Comcast is the only provider to offer this service to customers at no additional cost, a $72 annual value. xfi Advanced Security comprises a suite of tools and functions that help protect customers from suspicious Internet activity, including activity that could potentially be harmful to minors.
+Comcast also provides the industry-leading xFi Advanced Security service (a $72 annual value) to all customers who lease an xFi gateway.
+Comcast is the only provider to offer this service to customers at no additional cost. xFi Advanced Security comprises a suite of tools and functions that help protect customers from suspicious Internet activity, including activity that could potentially be harmful to minors.
 These tools and functions include:

 - Blocking remote access to smart devices from unknown/dangerous sources;